 I think this is an interesting takeaway because if we really are going to view this as a new medium we should probably also build up a new lexicon with which to discuss and describe the experience from a consumer standpoint too.
 Without these considerations – and even with – I’m sure it’ll only be a matter of time before we see the headline ‘Child kills sibling playing VR murder simulator, Minecraft VR’.

 While walking home this got me thinking about my HND dissertation, where I looked at how game design choices can have reaching consequences and the importance of those consequences to society.
 That’s when it hit me.
-I had learnt so much at the developer day that all of the things I had learnt since writing my dissertation were now fitting together.
+I had learnt so much over the day that all of the things I had learnt since writing my dissertation were now fitting together.
 Older ideas I had were being discarded or overwritten and pieces of knowledge which were only loosely connected before felt reinforced and crystallised.